AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/shading_and_materials/create_child_material.md

 	![](../../images/new_mat_name.png)

-	This creates a new child material that points to the default, standard Stingray material.
-(The standard Stingray material is its parent.)
+	This creates a new child material that points to the default, standard material.
+(The standard material is its parent.)
 The child material properties display in the ~{ Property Editor }~.

 4. To connect maps such as color, normal, and roughness, select the material and open the ~{ Property Editor }~.
 Here, you can do one of the following: